benjycui/introrx-chinese-edition/introrx.md

 The `map(f)` function replaces (into the new stream) each emitted value according to a function `f` you provide.
 In our case, we mapped to the number 1 on each click.
 The `scan(g)` function aggregates all previous values on the stream, producing value `x = g(accumulated, current)`, where `g` was simply the add function in this example.
 Then, `counterStream` emits the total number of clicks whenever a click happens.

-To show the real power of FRP, let's just say that you want to have a stream of "double click" events.
+To show the real power of Reactive, let's just say that you want to have a stream of "double click" events.
 To make it even more interesting, let's say we want the new stream to consider triple clicks as double clicks, or in general, multiple clicks (two or more).
 Take a deep breath and imagine how you would do that in a traditional imperative and stateful fashion.
 I bet it sounds fairly nasty and involves some variables to keep state and some fiddling with time intervals.

-Well, in FRP it's pretty simple.
+Well, in Reactive it's pretty simple.
 In fact, the logic is just [4 lines of code](http://jsfiddle.net/staltz/4gGgs/27/).
 But let's ignore code for now.
 Thinking in diagrams is the best way to understand and build streams, whether you're a beginner or an expert.

 ![Multiple clicks stream](http://i.imgur.com/HMGWNO5.png)

 Grey boxes are functions transforming one stream into another.
 First we accumulate clicks in lists, whenever 250 milliseconds of "event silence" has happened (that's what `buffer(stream.throttle(250ms))` does, in a nutshell.
-Don't worry about understanding the details at this point, we are just demoing FRP for now).
+Don't worry about understanding the details at this point, we are just demoing Reactive for now).
 The result is a stream of lists, from which we apply `map()` to map each list to an integer matching the length of that list.
 Finally, we ignore `1` integers using the `filter(x >= 2)` function.
 That's it: 3 operations to produce our intended stream.
 We can then subscribe ("listen") to it to react accordingly how we wish.

 I hope you enjoy the beauty of this approach.
 This example is just the tip of the iceberg: you can apply the same operations on different kinds of streams, for instance, on a stream of API responses; on the other hand, there are many other functions available.

-## "Why should I consider adopting FRP?"
+## "Why should I consider adopting RP?"

-FRP raises the level of abstraction of your code so you can focus on the interdependence of events that define the business logic, rather than having to constantly fiddle with a large amount of implementation details.
-Code with FRP will likely be more concise.
+Reactive Programming raises the level of abstraction of your code so you can focus on the interdependence of events that define the business logic, rather than having to constantly fiddle with a large amount of implementation details.
+Code in RP will likely be more concise.

 The benefit is more evident in modern webapps and mobile apps that are highly interactive with a multitude of UI events related to data events.
 10 years ago, interaction with web pages was basically about submitting a long form to the backend and performing simple rendering to the frontend.
 Apps have evolved to be more real-time: modifying a single form field can automatically trigger a save to the backend, "likes" to some content can be reflected in real time to other connected users, and so forth.

 Apps nowadays have an abundancy of real-time events of every kind that enable a highly interactive experience to the user.
 We need tools for properly dealing with that, and Reactive Programming is an answer.

-## Thinking in FRP, with examples
+## Thinking in RP, with examples

 Let's dive into the real stuff.
-A real-world example with a step-by-step guide on how to think in FRP.
+A real-world example with a step-by-step guide on how to think in RP.
 No synthetic examples, no half-explained concepts.
 By the end of this tutorial we will have produced real functioning code, while knowing why we did each thing.

-I picked **JavaScript** and **[RxJS](https://github.com/Reactive-Extensions/RxJS)** as the tools for this, for a reason: JavaScript is the most familiar language out there at the moment, and the [Rx* library family](https://rx.codeplex.com/) is widely available for many languages and platforms ([.NET](https://rx.codeplex.com/), [Java](https://github.com/Netflix/RxJava), [Scala](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-scala), [Clojure](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-clojure),  [JavaScript](https://github.com/Reactive-Extensions/RxJS), [Ruby](https://github.com/Reactive-Extensions/Rx.rb), [Python](https://github.com/Reactive-Extensions/RxPy), [C++](https://github.com/Reactive-Extensions/RxCpp), [Objective-C/Cocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), [Groovy](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-groovy), etc).
+I picked **JavaScript** and **[RxJS](https://github.com/Reactive-Extensions/RxJS)** as the tools for this, for a reason: JavaScript is the most familiar language out there at the moment, and the [Rx* library family](http://www.reactivex.io) is widely available for many languages and platforms ([.NET](https://rx.codeplex.com/), [Java](https://github.com/Netflix/RxJava), [Scala](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-scala), [Clojure](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-clojure),  [JavaScript](https://github.com/Reactive-Extensions/RxJS), [Ruby](https://github.com/Reactive-Extensions/Rx.rb), [Python](https://github.com/Reactive-Extensions/RxPy), [C++](https://github.com/Reactive-Extensions/RxCpp), [Objective-C/Cocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), [Groovy](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-groovy), etc).
 So whatever your tools are, you can concretely benefit by following this tutorial.

 ## Implementing a "Who to follow" suggestions box